Liadh Ní Riada: European Parliament

 Ní Riada ran her 2014 campaign for the European Parliament on an anti-austerity message, calling for job creation and an end to forced emigration from Ireland.
 During the campaign, she also raised awareness of the increase in child poverty in Ireland, and the need for rural regeneration.
 She secured 125,309 first preference votes, the second highest of all MEPs in Ireland, and was elected on the fourth count with 132,590 votes.

 As an MEP, Ní Riada sat on three Committees of the European Parliament: Budgets, Culture and Education, and Fisheries.

 She was a coordinator for the European United Left–Nordic Green Left group on the Budgets Committee.

 On the committee on Culture and Education, Ní Riada has highlighted what she called the "language discrimination" in the EU.
 Through this committee, she has highlighted what she called the "hardships" many artists have to go through to earn a living.
 Since 2017 Ní Riada has been a member of the Culture and Educations Brexit monitoring group.

 On the Fisheries Committee, she has called for a "fairer deal" for Irish fishermen.
 Ní Riada has been critical of the EU's Common Fisheries Policy, saying that she believes Irish fisheries have not received their fair share of the fishing quota.
 Ní Riada has also campaigned for measures to reduce plastic pollution, particularly in the oceans.

-She lost her seat at the 2019 European Parliament election.

 2018 presidential election

-On 16 September 2018, Ní Riada was selected by Sinn Féin to contest the upcoming Irish presidential election.
+On 16 September 2018, Ní Riada was selected by Sinn Féin to contest that year's Irish presidential election.
 The party, in deciding to challenge incumbent Michael D. Higgins, said there was "an appetite for political and social change" in Ireland.

 Ní Riada's campaign focused on the Irish language, a united Ireland, and social justice.
 She called for the presidential salary to be cut in half and said that she would only serve a single presidential term if elected.
 During the campaign she stated she would wear a remembrance poppy to commemorate the war dead of the First World War.

-Ni Ríada received 6.38% of first preference votes in the election which was held on 26 October 2018.
+Ni Ríada received 6.38% of first preference votes in the election, which was held on 26 October 2018.

+Since 2019

+Ní Riada lost her European Parliament seat at the 2019 European election.
+In March 2021 Sinn Féin selected her to contest Cork North-West at the next Dáil election (which was eventually held in 2024) but in 2023 she announced that she was leaving politics.
+However, Foras na Gaeilge nominated her to contest the Cultural and Educational Panel in the 2025 Seanad election.
+She ran as an independent and was unsuccessful; Pauline Tully of Sinn Féin was among the five elected.